Alternative text should describe the visual content of the image.

 Saving seeds from dudis

 Challenging but possible!
-To set seed, the plant requires hand pollination of flowers.
-Dudi fruit should be left on the plant for as long as possible to help seeds mature.
+To set seed, the flowers will need to be hand-pollinated and fruit should be left on the plant for as long as possible to help seeds mature.

 Scoop out the pulp and wash in a sieve to extract the seed from the flesh, then dry on kitchen paper in a warm, airy place.
 Store seed in a dark and cool place, in an envelope.
 Seeds will keep for two years.